rossica/assignmentcollectorgrader/README.txt

 You only need the JUnit JAR file, and to save it to the project directory and change a setting (explained below), no installation required.
-Save it someplace on your computer for now.
+Save it some place on your computer for now.

 If you expect to serve many concurrent users, you will want to use an SQL server like MySQL or PostgreSQL.
 The default of SQLite will do for a single class of about <40 students.
-To support multiple classes, a full SQL server is recommended.
+To support multiple classes, a full- featured SQL DBMS (like MySQL) is recommended.

 3.2 INSTALLATION STEPS